 - Controversy in whatever form it may come

 - Drawing out one example for far too long

 - Inappropriate examples

-The conclusion of your personal statement should be more about leaving a good final impression than conferring any actual information.
+The conclusion of your Personal Statement should be more about leaving a good final impression rather than conferring any actual information.
 If you have something useful to say about your interest and desire to study your subject, you shouldn’t be waiting until the very end to say it!